To report sick or injured Phillip Island wildlife:

 Seals often "haul out" to lie on beaches or other areas to rest or moult, moving between land and sea of their own accord.
 This is normal behaviour, and is especially prevalent over the summer months as the seal pups have been weaned and are fending for themselves.
 Sometimes they can also look injured when they are actually not.
 For example, seals secrete a watery substance from their eyes which is often mistaken for crying or an injury, but it is a natural mechanism to protect their eyes.Seals are also regularly bitten or scratched by other seals.
 Such wounds heal quickly and don't need human help.

 What to do if you see a seal on the beach:

 • Leave it alone and maintain a distance of least 30 metres to allow the seal to rest

-• Keep dogs restrained and away from the seal to avoid frightening or injuring it
+• Keep dogs restrained and at least 50m away from the seal to avoid frightening or injuring it

 • Do not feed the seal as it may become habituated to humans and unable to fend for itself in the wild